GoblinArchives/LiminalHorror/Annotated Archives.md

 - [5 Tips for Making Money in TTRPGs](https://www.youtube.com/watch?v=ZXeEbDBWbS0&ab_channel=JohnBattle) by John Battle is a great overview about how they got to where they are currently (both their games and channel are top tier).
 - [Designing a tabletop rpg: day 1 - laying groundwork](https://www.haveyouplayedthis.com/posts/designing-an-rpg-e1) by Adam Bell is the start of a video series that has Adam making their practice visible as they design a ttrpg called Promise the Moon.

+## Writing Adventures for Liminal Horror
+A major aim of the Liminal Horror community is to support new writer/creators/facilitators in making things for Liminal Horror.
+We've collected resources specific to Liminal Horror in [Adventure Writing Resources](https://liminalhorrorrpg.com/Adventure%20Writing%20Resources/).

 ---